KiTTY is an SSH and telnet client for Windows, which is based on the popular PuTTY.

 - Automatic Connections to SSH and telnet servers: with this option, we can save the user name and password of the sessions, and access them without having to enter any type of data.
 Very useful to quickly connect to the desired server.

 - Automatic command sending at the login: we can set up a command that will be executed right after the session start.
 We can schedule a pause of X seconds before the command will run automatically.

-- Keyboard Shortcuts for launch certain commands: with this option we can set up a key combination to execute a command.
+- Keyboard Shortcuts for launch certain commands: with this option, we can set up a key combination to execute a command.
 For example, if we usually access on a regular basis to the MySQL database, we can configure the key combination “Ctrl+Alt+M” to run the command “mysql -h localhost -u user -ppass db”.

-- Execution of Local Scripts on the remote server: if we have a Script saved on our PC, and we want to run it on the remote machine, it will not be need to upload the script or recreate it on the remote server.
-By pressing the keys “Ctrl+F2” a file browser will appear where we can select the script that we be run on the remote server.
+- Execution of Local Scripts on the remote server: if we have a Script saved on our PC, and we want to run it on the remote machine, it will not need to upload the script or recreate it on the remote server.
+By pressing the keys “Ctrl+F2” a file browser will appear where we can select the script that we are run on the remote server.

 - Transparency in the console windows: this function is very useful and common in other remote connection programs.
 We will be able to set the level of transparency of the command window, in such a way that we will be able to see everything that is located behind the connection window, and, at the same time, type commands on the remote server.

 - Write Protection: this function prevents to type any key.
 Very useful if we are running some important commands that can be interrupted if some key is pressed accidentally.

 - Always visible: this option allows the window of the session to be always in the foreground, and so we can take a look at what is happening in the open session.

 This program is without a doubt ideal for system administrators that have Windows as their primary Operating System.
 It is free, simple to use and with lots of useful functionality.